 You all know that I love hosting giveaways on Family Focus Blog.
-You may not know that I love entering them just as much as hosting them and I love winning giveaways even more!
-Well, I won free air tickets to Orlando from CheapOAir.
+You may not know that I love entering them just as much as hosting them!
+Of course, I love winning giveaways even more!
+If you are wondering whey I am telling you this, it because I won free air tickets to Orlando from CheapOAir.
 Pretty sweet, right?
 We planned a little fall Orlando family vacation and my #1 spot to hit during our brief stay was Universal Studios Orlando.

 My Orlando Family Vacation

 Why Orlando?
 Well, besides the fact that it is two amazing adventure parks with one ticket, two words- Harry Potter.
 My daughter LOVES Harry Potter.
 She is eight and she has read all of the books twice.
 She had seen a commercial for Orlando once and spotted the Hogwarts Castle and she was so excited.
 I knew that a trip to Universal Studios Orlando would blow her mind.
 I didn’t know it would blow my mind too!

 So here is the skinny- Universal Orlando® Resort is more than a theme park.
 It’s an entire world of adventure featuring tons of restaurants, unique shops, on-site hotels, and TWO spectacular theme parks.